sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 As your new firmware will still need to be able to talk to the Python code running on the Raspberry Pi, you'll need to base it on SourceBots default firmware.
-You can get a copy of the source code from GitHub either by downloading the [repo archive](servo-firmware-zip) or by cloning the repo:
+You can get a copy of the source code from GitHub either by downloading the [repo archive][servo-firmware-zip] or by cloning the repo:

 ```txt
 git clone https://github.com/sourcebots/servo-firmware